apache/nifi-minifi-cpp/README.md

     $ deploy.sh <build identifier>

 The build identifier will be carried with the deployed binary for the configuration you specify.
 By default all extensions will be built.

+On Windows it is suggested that MSI be used for installation.

 ### Extensions